Business process management: Comparison with program management

+Comparison with project management

+A key distinction between process management and project management lies in repeatability and predictability If the structure and sequence of work are unique, then it is a project.
+In business process management, a workflow can vary from case to case due to gateways, conditions, and business rules.
+The key is predictability: no matter how many forks in the road, we know all of them in advance, and we understand the conditions for the process to take one route or another.
+If this condition is met, we are dealing with a process.

 Changes

 The concept of business process may be as traditional as concepts of tasks, department, production, and outputs, arising from job shop scheduling problems in the early 20th century.
 The management and improvement approach As of 2010, with formal definitions and technical modeling, has been around since the early 1990s (see business process modeling).
 Note that the term "business process" is sometimes used by IT practitioners as synonymous with the management of middleware processes or with integrating application software tasks.

 Although BPM initially focused on the automation of business processes with the use of information technology, it has since been extended to integrate human-driven processes in which human interaction takes place in series or parallel with the use of technology.
 For example, workflow management systems can assign individual steps requiring deploying human intuition or judgment to relevant humans and other tasks in a workflow to a relevant automated system.

 More recent variations such as "human interaction management" are concerned with the interaction between human workers performing a task.

 As of 2010, technology has allowed the coupling of BPM with other methodologies, such as Six Sigma.
 Some BPM tools such as SIPOCs, process flows, RACIs, CTQs and histograms allow users to: